patrickkunka/easydropdown/README.md

 #### Head

+The "head" component forms the top portion of the dropdown, and contains the current "value", and a presentational "arrow".
+When the head is clicked, the "body" opens.
+When the dropdown is closed, only the head is visible.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |
 | Base        | `edd-head`            | `classNames.head`          |

 #### Value

+The "value" component contains the current (human-readable) value of the the dropdown.
+The may be a placeholder value, or the text content of the currently selected option.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |